-In the July 1, 2014 actuarial valuation, the projected unit credit actuarial cost method was used.
-The actuarial assumptions included a rate of 4.0% to discount expected liabilities to the valuation date.
-The initial healthcare trend rate was 0.0% for medical for years 1 and 2, then 6.5% for year 3, then decreasing by .1% per year down to 5.0%.
+In the July 1, 2016 actuarial valuation, the projected unit credit actuarial cost method was used.
+The actuarial assumptions included a rate of 3.0% to discount expected liabilities to the valuation date.
+The initial healthcare trend rate was 7.5% for medical for years 1, 7.0% for medical year 2, and then then 6.5% for year 3, then decreasing by .1% per year down to 5.0%.
 Mortality, disability, and retirement rates are from the Group Annuity Reserve Unisex Table 1994 projected to 2002 set forward 3 years for males and set back 3 years for females.
 The UAAL is being amortized as a level percentage of projected payrolls.
-The remaining amortization period at July 1, 2014 was 12 years.
+The remaining amortization period at July 1, 2016 was 12 years.

-H - DEFINED BENEFIT PENSION PLAN
+F - DEFINED BENEFIT PENSION PLAN